-Maharashtra HSC results out today
+Maharashtra Class 12th HSC results out today at mahresult.nic.in

 The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) will release the results of the Class XII, Higher Secondary Certificate (HSC) examination, on Wednesday at 1 pm.
 The exams were conducted from February 21 to March 20.
 A total of 14.85 lakh students — 8.35 lakh boys and 6.50 lakh girls — across the state had registered for the board examination.

-Students can check their subject-wise results after 1 pm on the website, http://www.mahresult.nic.in.
+Students can check their subject-wise results on the website, http://www.mahresult.nic.in.
 Other websites where the results will be available are http://www.hscresult.mkcl.org, http://www.maharashtraeducation.com and http://www.knowyourresult.com.

 To get the results, BSNL users can also send an SMS in this format, MHHSC (space) (seat no,), and send it to 57766.